19balazs86/PlayingWithWolverineMarten/README.md

 - Listening for PingMessage and send a PongMessage via RabbitMq
 - Getting RequestMessage via RabbitMq and send back a ResponseMessage via RabbitMq response-queue

+###### WolverineHttpWebAPI.UnitTest

+- An example of unit testing our work and mocking 2 main components
+  - IMessageBus or IMessageContext for Wolverine with the built-in TestMessageContext
+  - IDocumentSession for Marten with any framework (Moq, NSubstitute)

 > Personal opinion:
 >
 > - Both Wolverine and Marten are more than awesome.
 I enjoy working with them.
 I can imagine Wolverine as a must have in most projects